Gudalur, Nilgiris: Climate

 Gudalur is situated at a height of approximately 3500 ft above sea level.
 The normal rainfall is 3000 mm per annum.
 While 75% of the rain is received during the southwest monsoon, (June to August) and northeast monsoon (October to November) contribution of northeast monsoon is only 15% to the total of rainfall and 8% of the rains are received during the hot weather and 2% during the winter.
 The weather is mainly dry during January–March and the moisture content gradually increases thereon under the influence of southwest monsoon.

 Politics

-M. Pon Jeyaseelan is the Member of Legislative Assembly from Gudalur constituency.
+Pon Jayaseelan is the Member of Legislative Assembly from Gudalur constituency.

 Gudalur assembly constituency is one of the three constituencies in the Nilgiris district and the Gudalur assembly constituency a is part of Nilgiris (Lok Sabha constituency).

 History

 Pre-history

 Historians believe that the human settlements existed in these parts for at least ten centuries before Christ.
 Much evidence of New Stone Age civilisation can be seen in the hills throughout the present day Wayanad district.
 The Edakkal Caves has 6000-year-old rock engravings from the Neolithic age.
 The recorded history of this district is available only from the 18th century.
 In ancient times, this land was ruled by the Rajas of the Veda tribe.